 Like most other commercial websites, we may monitor traffic patterns, site usage and related site information on our website in order to optimize our web service.
 We may provide aggregated information to third parties, but these statistics do not include identifiable personal information.

 You should be aware that email is not a 100 percent secure medium, and you should be aware of this when contacting us to send personal or confidential information.

 Changes to the Policy

 Goldblatt Partners LLP reserves the right to modify or supplement this policy at any time.
 If we make any changes, we will post the changes on our website and will make the revised policy and changes available upon request to the Goldblatt Partners LLP Privacy Officer.

 Requests for Access

-If you have any questions or wish to access your personal information, please write to our Acting Privacy Officer: Cathy Lace at: 20 Dundas Street West, Suite 1100, Toronto Ontario M5G 2G8.
+If you have any questions or wish to access your personal information, please contact our Acting Privacy Officer: Emma Phillips at: 20 Dundas Street West, Suite 1100, Toronto Ontario M5G 2G8.